ConPaaS-team/conpaas/docs/userguide.rst

 you can press the red X icon after the volume's size.

 .. warning::
-  after a volume is detached, all data contained within is lost forever.
+  after a volume is detached, all data contained within it is lost forever.

 Using the command-line client, a volume can be created and attached to a specific agent with the following command::